rxv3774/WebCheckers/docs/DesignDoc.md

 is signed in, the player lobby will only show a message saying one player is signed in, but not a list of names).
 When the user chooses a player to enter a game with or a different player chooses the user to play a game with, the user is transitioned to the game page, where the board is laid out in game form.
 If a player wins or if either player resigns, both are taken back to the home page.

+When the player is in a game with a rendered game board, it initially determines if it is their turn or not.
+If not, it waits until it is their turn, sitting on the game page with the current state of the board but not able to move any pieces.
+When it is their turn, the player's game page updates to reflect the move made by the opponent.
+At this point, the player can attempt to move pieces and submit their turn, through the "submit turn" button, if the move is valid.
+This cycle repeats, and the players remain on this page, until there is a winner or one of the players resigns.

 ### UI Tier
 This tier of the Web Checkers application can be shown in the following class diagram: